 - Optional Items: While we provide bedding, you may wish to bring your own pillow and a quilt to help you feel more comfortable while you are here.
 If you wish to bring a hair dryer, please note that they will need to be inspected and tagged by a hospital electrician prior to use and will be stored in a storage locker for you to check out and check in with staff as needed.

-- Items Not Allowed: Any item restricted by law; candles and incense; food and soda; TVs, stereos and boom boxes; laptop computers, cell phones, ipods or any electronic device with a camera or recording capabilities; video games; radios or alarm clocks with cords; glass containers, bottles, picture frames with glass, mirrors; aerosol cans, matches, lighters; Items containing alcohol, such as mouthwash; clothing that is torn or imprinted with inappropriate messages on drugs, alcohol or which shows disrespect to anyone; disposable straight razors (the hospital has electric razors available for your use); any items with strings (if you would like we can remove the strings; however, we will not be able to replace them).
+- Items Not Allowed: Any item restricted by law; candles and incense; food and soda; TVs, stereos and boom boxes; laptop computers, cell phones, ipods or any electronic device with a camera or recording capabilities; video games; radios or alarm clocks with cords; glass containers, bottles, picture frames with glass, mirrors; aerosol cans, matches, lighters; disposable straight razors (the hospital has electric razors available for your use); items containing alcohol, such as mouthwash.
+Do not wear or bring clothing that is torn or imprinted with inappropriate messages on drugs, alcohol or which shows disrespect to anyone; no clothing items with strings (if you would like we can remove the strings; however, we will not be able to replace them).
+Do not wear hair pins or clips, watches or jewelry; remove any body piercings.

 Our inpatient eating disorders programs have additional detailed guidelines for patients.
 If you have been approved for admission to one of these specialized inpatient programs, please print out the appropriate admissions information sheets: